EAFIT-AACS/assignment1-arden/README.md

      - Alphabet.
      - Final states.
      - Transition matrix.
-- The `minimize_dfa` function is called and the equivalent state pairs are printed.
+- The `minimize_dfa` function is called with the data of the input file.
+- It is verified that there are equivalent pairs in each automaton, if not, we print a message that there are no equivalent pairs in that automaton.
+- In the event that there are equivalent pairs, these are printed in lexicographic order.

 #### **Console Input**
 If the user chooses to enter the data manually:
 - The information is requested in the same format as the file.